Git-K3rnel/Voorivex-Challenge-Matrix/Level-25.md

 https://matrix.voorivex.academy/the-final-fight-4dba54234d41bc0bbe7c7a8193f22a61
 ```

-it has 4 if condition that we should avoid getting false for them:
+it has 4 if conditions that we should avoid getting false for them:

 - first condition is `if (flag.length != '0'.charCodeAt(0))`
 it means our flag should be 48 character long